 free printable planner for March

 Planning for March

-March is within reach – I hope we’re on the home run now for Spring, and not about to witness a second Winter!
-For those who missed it last month, I’m updating all my monthly planning posts that I created last year.
+Pinch, punch, first of the month!
+I’m updating all my monthly planning posts again for this year.
 In case it helps anyone else be more organised too, I’ll be sharing our monthly list of things to do, plan, remember and celebrate.
-And for anyone who wants to be extra organised there’s a free downloadable printable at the end of this post, to help you make your own monthly list – for 2023 I’ve added a B&W printer friendly version too!
+For those who want to be extra organised there’s a free downloadable printable at the end of this post, to help you make your own monthly list, with both a colour version and a printer friendly B&W version available!
 The downloads include two sheets each, one with and one without a space for notes on foraging.

+free printable planner for March